 Here, we’ve picked out some of our favourite football betting markets to help you see where you can seek out alternative bets.

 - 8 of the best football betting markets to bet on

-When it comes to goals there are a number of popular ways which you can bet on a game with some success.
-These are betting on markets involving the total goals in a game, who scores and when and betting on both teams to score.
+When it comes to goals there are a number of popular ways in which you can bet on a game with some success.
+These are betting on markets involving the total goals in a game, which player scores and when, and betting on both teams to score.

 A great place to start for newcomers who are betting on goals for the first time is the half-time full-time market.